 Communication Strategies for Caregivers: The Art of Asking for Help

 Being the primary caregiver to people with Alzheimer's is a difficult job, especially if you feel like the only person in your loved one's life who is doing any work.
 If you feel angry, sad, lonely, or hopeless, you are not alone.
-As many members of the AlzheimersDisease.net community can tell you, we have felt those feelings before too.
+As many members of the AlzheimersDisease.net community can tell you, we have also felt those feelings.
 Throughout my career, I have discovered some communication strategies for caregivers that can give you a better chance of getting the help you need.

 Strategy 1: use "I feel" statements

-Tell people how you are feeling using, "I feel..." statements instead of "you" accusatory statements.
+Tell people how you feel using "I feel..." statements instead of "you" accusatory statements.

-Beginning a sentence with, "I feel..." primes others to listen and potentially offer help, whereas beginning a sentence with, "you" often primes others to put up their defenses and distance themselves further.
-Expressing our feelings and needs to others is most effective when done face to face, and one on one.
-In summary, clearly specify how you feel, and what you need.
+Beginning a sentence with "I feel..." primes others to listen and potentially offer help, whereas starting a sentence with "you" often primes others to put up their defenses and distance themselves further.
+Expressing our feelings and needs to others is most effective when done face to face and one on one.
+In summary, clearly specify how you feel and what you need.

 "I feel..." versus "you"

 The inquiry: Speaking to your brother, "How is Dad, by the way?
 How are you?"

 Unhelpful "you" statement:

 "You have not visited or asked about him in weeks.
 Do you actually care how we are doing?
 Every day is a struggle, and some help would be nice."

 "Thank you for asking.
 I am feeling overwhelmed.
 Dad keeps having accidents and getting embarrassed, so he denies having the accident.
 Afterward, he won't change his clothes or wear adult diapers.
 I wonder if he would be less embarrassed about it around you.
 Could we schedule a visit next week to see if you could help?
 Would next Tuesday work?"